wohshon/wohshon.github.io/_posts/2020-11-03-cross-site-infinispan.markdown

 ![create cache](/assets/article_images/2020-11-03-cross-site-infinispan/dg-4.png "Create Cache")

-- Paste this following xml config to create a cache in cluster 1
+- Paste this following xml config to create a cache in cluster 1, note that each cache has a different SYNC and ASYNC strategy, this is delibrately done to show they can be different.

 ```
     <infinispan>